Summary of Significant Accounting Policies

 In determining fair value, the Company utilizes valuation techniques that maximize the use of observable inputs and minimize the use of unobservable inputs to the extent possible, as well as considering counterparty credit risk in its assessment of fair value.

-The carrying amounts of cash and accounts payable approximate fair value due to the short-term nature of these instruments.
+The carrying amounts of cash equivalents, accounts payable and accrued expenses approximate fair value due to the short-term nature of these instruments.

 Net Loss per Share

-The Company computes basic net loss per share by dividing net loss per share available to common stockholders by the weighted average number of common shares outstanding for the period and excludes the effects of any potentially dilutive securities.
-Diluted earnings per share, if presented, would include the dilution that would occur upon the exercise or conversion of all potentially dilutive securities into common stock using the "treasury stock" and/or "if converted" methods as applicable.
-The Company did not have any potentially diluted securities outstanding in any period presented in the accompanying financial statements.
-The Company was incorporated on March 29, 2017 and loss per common share was calculated for the year ended December 31, 2017 assuming the shares issued to the Parent at formation were outstanding for those periods presented.
-There were 2,588,729 and 2,308,215 shares of options that were excluded from the calculation of the loss per share for the years ended December 31, 2018 and 2017, respectively.
-Inclusion of potential common shares would be anti-dilutive for all periods presented and have been excluded from the calculations.
+The Company computes basic net loss per share by dividing net loss available to common stockholders by the weighted average number of common shares outstanding for the period and excludes the effects of any potentially dilutive securities.
+Diluted earnings per share, if presented, would include the dilution that would occur upon the exercise or conversion of all potentially dilutive securities into common stock using the “treasury stock” and/or “if converted” methods as applicable.
+The potential dilutive securities included outstanding options (for both employees and non-employees) for the three months ended March 31, 2020 and 2019.
+Such securities have not been included in the loss per share calculation since their impact would be anti-dilutive.
+There were 3,089,310 and 2,757,275 shares of options that were excluded from the calculation of the loss per share for the three months ended March 31, 2020 and 2019, respectively.

 Recent Accounting Pronouncements